Sellf/docs/source/includes/_errors.md

 # Errors

 Each API call returns an HTTP status code that reflects the nature of the response.
-We have done our best to follow the [HTTP status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) conventions.
+We follow the [HTTP status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) conventions.

 Codes in the 2xx range indicate success, instead any request that did not succeed will return a 4xx or 5xx error.
 The 4xx range means there was a problem with the request.
 The 5xx range means that something went wrong on our end.

-The Sellf APIs use the following error codes:
+Specificall, the Sellf API uses the following error codes:

 Error Code | Meaning
 ---------- | -------